dehnhardt/refpi_pam/README.md

 Intro
 =====

-This is a simple PAM module which will test for existance of a special mount.
+This is a simple PAM module which will (in future) test for existance of a special mount.

 `gcc -fPIC -fno-stack-protector -c src/refpi_pam.c`